 [Section 56 inserted by No. 94 of 1984 s.
 36.]

 56A.
-Rules may provide for casual vacancies to be filled in alternative manner
+Casual vacancies, rules as to filling

 (1) This section has effect notwithstanding any other provision of this Act.

 (2) Subject to subsection (3), rules made by an organisation under this subsection may provide for the filling of a casual vacancy in such manner as is provided in those rules.